Shredmetal/llmtest/docs/api/configuration.md

 ---

-Note: llmtest validates all configuration values at startup to prevent runtime errors.
+Note: llm_app_test validates all configuration values at startup to prevent runtime errors.

 ## Navigation